bogdan-lab/csv_cli/README.md

 ```
 Note that relative order of rows with not convertible values is preserved.

-## Select utility
+## Show utility
-One can filter table content and apply different basic operations on the filtered data.
-This functionality is available in `select` sub-command of the main utility.
-In order to select some data from the table, similarly to the `sort` sub-command, user can provide columns.
-One can also provide parmeters for filtering table rows and the type of action user want to apply to the selected data.
-By default result of the operation will be printed in stdout.

-Here are some examples of `select` usage.

-### Show action
+This utility allows to selectively display a table content.

-If user specifies only certain columns, only the chosen columns will be printed entirely to stdout.
+Using this utility one can select different number of rows and columns which will be then printed to the stdout.
+The interface for selecting certain columns from the table is similar to the one in `sort` sub-command.
-Note that if no columns were specified - all of them will be shown.
+If no particular columns were selected for displaying, all columns will be displayed.
+Here are few examples:

-For example, let `test.csv` content be the following
+Let `test.csv` content be the following
 ```
 Date;String;Int;Double
 2010-01-04;two;1;5.0